top of page

 CAMBRIDGE TRUST CHARITABLE SCHOLARSHIP

-In 2011, the Cambridge Trust Charitable Foundation (formerly known as the Wellesley Bank Charitable Foundation) was formed for the purpose of funding organizations in communities the bank serves that positively impact the lives around them.
+In 2011, the Cambridge Trust Charitable Foundation (formerly known as the Wellesley Bank Charitable Foundation) was formed for the purpose of funding organizations that positively impact the lives around them in the communities the bank serves.
 In 2012, a grant was approved by the Foundation to support the Wellesley Scholarship Foundation’s “Campaign for the Future”, a permanently restricted endowment fund, by committing $25,000 over five years.
 In December 2013, the Foundation voted to double their commitment.
-To recognize the Foundation’s generosity, the WSF Board created a permanently named award, the Cambridge Trust Charitable Foundation Award, to be given annually to a deserving Wellesley student or students who qualify for need-based scholarship assistance for higher education.
+To recognize the Foundation’s generosity, the WSF Board created a permanently named award, the Cambridge Trust Charitable Foundation Award, to be given annually to a deserving Wellesley student or students who qualify for scholarship assistance for higher education.

 ALICE CONFORTES SCHOLARSHIP (IN MEMORY OF HER DAUGHTER JACKIE)